syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

   <figcaption>EasyApp Promise</figcaption>
 </figure>

-Since the EasyApp Promise declares two other Promises as its dependencies, installing it will add a total of three Promises to the platform:
+Since the EasyApp Promise declares two other Promises as its Dependencies, installing it will add a total of three Promises to the platform:

 * The EasyApp Promise itself
-* Its dependencies: NGINX and PostgreSQL
+* Its Dependencies: NGINX and PostgreSQL

 From the Kratix directory, install the EasyApp Promise: